 - An application and conflicts form that lists past, present, and future internships, externships, and other law-related jobs.

 Email all the above items in PDF form, preferably all in one PDF, to Prof. Tom Buchele at firstname.lastname@example.org.
 If you have any questions, please email Prof. Buchele or call him at 503.768.6736.

-The deadline for applying to the Earthrise clinic is March 24, 2017.
+Earthrise will begin accepting applications for the 2018-2019 school year in early 2018.
 Students will be notified whether they have been accepted in time to register.